-The proposed acquisition protocol translates into distinctive signal decay curves for each of the main components of the human brain.
+- 175 The proposed acquisition protocol translates into distinctive signal decay curves for each of the main components of the human brain.
 Indeed, voxels encompassing either white matter WM, gray matter GM, or cerebrospinal fluid CSF, are all characterized by clearly distinct signal patterns (see Figure 2B).
-The observed differences can be used to infer the gross R_2 -D properties of the various cerebral constituents: WM signals are highly sensitive to both b{Δ} and (Θ, Φ) , indicative of anisotropic diffusion along coherently aligned microscopic domains; GM signal patterns are rather insensitive to b{Δ} and (Θ, Φ) , consistent with isotropic diffusion; and CSF data decays quickly with increasing b while remaining mostly unaffected by the other acquisition variables, features that suggest an isotropic medium characterized by relatively low R_2 -values.
+The observed differences can be used to infer the gross R_2 -D properties of the various cerebral constituents: WM signals are highly sensitive to both b{Δ} and (Θ, Φ) , indicative of anisotropic diffusion along coherently aligned microscopic domains; GM signal patterns are rather insensitive to b{Δ} and - 180 (Θ, Φ), consistent with isotropic diffusion; and CSF data decays quickly with increasing b while remaining mostly unaffected by the other acquisition variables, features that suggest an isotropic medium characterized by relatively low R_2 -values.

 Voxels comprising mixtures of WM, GM, and/or CSF generate patterns that can be interpreted as a superposition of the signal data from the pure components.

-Spatially resolved 5D R_2 -D nonparametric distributions are retrieved from the experimental data using the model-free inversion approach described in the Methods section.
+- Spatially resolved 5D R_2 -D nonparametric distributions are retrieved from the experimental data using the model-free inversion approach described in the Methods section.
 Figure 2C displays the solution ensembles for voxels containing WM, GM, and CSF, as well as combinations of those components: WM+GM, WM+CSF, and GM+CSF.
 Brain tissue possesses various microscopic components, whose relaxation and diffusion properties differ over various orders of magnitude.
 Therefore, tissue heterogeneity is more suitably described with logarithmic distributions, where pore anisotropy is parameterized with $\log(D{\parallel}/D{\perp})$ instead of D{Δ} .
-The distinctive characters of the raw signal patterns in Figure 2B result in unique voxel-wise distributions that capture the gross microscopic features of the main cerebral components.
-Namely, CSF is characterized by high $D{\rm iso}$, low R_2 , and $D{\parallel} \sim D{\perp}$; in contrast, GM and WM both exhibit lower $D{\rm iso}$ and higher R_2 , with WM being differentiated by its high D{\parallel}/D{\perp} .
-As expected, voxels comprising mixtures of WM, GM, and CSF yield a linear combination of the distributions from the individual components.

-Voxels containing pure GM or WM are characterized by clusters of $P(R_2, \mathbf{D})$ components covering a significant range of the R_2 - \mathbf{D} space.
+The distinctive characters of the raw signal patterns in Figure 2B result in - 190 unique voxel-wise distributions that capture the gross microscopic features of the main cerebral components.
+Namely, CSF is characterized by high D{iso} , low R_2 , and $D{\parallel} \sim D{\perp}$; in contrast, GM and WM both exhibit lower D{iso} and higher R_2 , with WM being differentiated by its high D{\parallel}/D{\perp} .
+As expected, voxels comprising mixtures of WM, GM, and CSF yield a linear combination of the distributions from the individual components. - Voxels containing pure GM or WM yield bimodal and unimodal distributions, respectively, that feature clusters of points covering a significant range of the R_2 -D space.
 Because both tissue types comprise a plethora of cells with varying geometries or chemical compositions (e.g. axons with various amounts of myelin, dendrites, or glial cells), the observed spread may be interpreted as a direct consequence of the underlying cellular heterogeneity.
-However, similar broad distributions were also observed in spectroscopic multidimensional diffusion correlation measurements of discrete-component phantoms (de Almeida Martins and Topgaard, 2016, 2018), hinting that the solution spread additionally reflects the measurement and inversion uncertainty.
-This intrinsic uncertainty masks the effects of finer cellular details like the intra- and extra-axonal components modeled in previous diffusion-relaxation correlation MRI methods (Veraart et al., 2017).

-As evidenced by Figure 2C, pure GM voxels yield bimodal distributions that feature a nearly symmetric spread of components around the $\log(D{\parallel}/D{\perp}) = 0$ plane.
-The bimodality of the GM distributions is an artefact attributed to the fact that prolate $(D{\Delta} > 0, D{\parallel}/D{\perp} > 1)$ and oblate $(D{\Delta} < 0, D{\parallel}/D{\perp} < 1)$ diffusion tensors with similar $D{\rm iso}$ yield signal patterns that are only clearly discerned when $D{\Delta} > 0.5$ or, equivalently, $D{\parallel}/D{\perp} > 4$ (Eriksson et al., 2015).
-Diffusion tensor imaging (DTI) studies of the human cortex have revealed a low, yet non-negligible, diffusion anisotropy in cortical GM tissue (Assaf, 2018).
-The observation of both oblate and prolate components in the pure GM voxel is consistent with those findings, with the intrinsically low anisotropy preventing an unambiguous distinction between $D{\Delta} > 0$ or $D{\Delta} < 0$ solutions.
-The artefactual spread of anisotropic components is expected to worsen with the increase of experimental noise.
-Random signal fluctuations create small differences between data acquired at different b{Δ} -values, and consequently introduce a preference for anisotropic components with arbitrary D{Δ} sign.
-This effect is similar to the "eigenvalue repulsion" artefact in conventional DTI, where noise introduces a discrepancy in the eigenvalues of the voxel-averaged diffusion tensor that in turn gives rise to a positive bias in anisotropy (Pierpaoli and Basser, 1996; Jones and Cercignani, 2010).
+However, similar broad distributions were also observed in spectroscopic multidimensional diffusion correlation measurements of discretecomponent phantoms (de Almeida Martins and Topgaard, 2016, 2018), hinting that the solution spread additionally reflects - 200 the measurement and inversion uncertainty.
+This intrinsic uncertainty masks the effects of finer cellular details like the intraand extra-axonal components modeled in previous diffusion-relaxation correlation MRI methods (Veraart et al., 2017).
+The bimodality of the GM distribution is attributed to the fact that prolate $(D{\Delta} > 0, D{\parallel}/D{\perp} > 1)$ and oblate $(D{\Delta} < 0, D{\parallel}/D{\perp} < 1)$ diffusion tensors with similar D{iso} yield signal patterns that are only clearly discerned when $D{\Delta} > 0.5$ or, equivalently, D{\parallel}/D{\perp} - > 4 (Eriksson et al., 2015).
+Earlier MRI studies demonstrated that water diffusion in GM tissue is consistent with a low, yet 205 non-negligible, anisotropy (Assaf, 2018).
+Our results are consistent with those findings, with the intrinsically low anisotropy preventing a distinction between prolate or oblate solutions, and consequently producing a nearly symmetric spread of components around the $\log(D{\parallel}/D{\perp}) = 0$ plane.